alvinjchoi/user-flow-library/README.md

 # User Flow Library

-A Mobbin-style web application for organizing and documenting user flow screenshots.
+A web application for organizing and documenting user flow screenshots.
 Create projects, manage flows, annotate screens, and export professional PDF documentation—all with AI-assisted hotspot detection for interactive prototypes.

 ## ✨ Features